 Lake Manyara National Park

-- An amazing profusion of birdlife, particularly on the lake shore
+- An incredible profusion of birdlife, particularly on the lakeshore

 - Game drives

 - Bird Watching

 - Canoeing when the water levels are sufficiently high.

 - Drive from Arusha en route to Ngorongoro and Serengeti National Park

 - Scheduled and Charter flights from Arusha, Zanzibar or Dar es Salaam.

 - Dry season (July – October) for large mammals